OAOJim/Study_Notes/IMU_filter.md

      q0^2 - q1^2 - q2^2 + q3^2];
 H = simplify(jacobian(h,x))
 ```
+##

-Then follow the formula for EKF.
-(With some simplification which helps reduce calculation cost)
+Then follow the equations for EKF.

-Note: Since the gravity is point down already.
+Note: Since the gravity is point down all the time.
 We need to ignore $q_k$ in the updata

-The people also used Chi-squared test which is too expensive compare to its benefits.
-I use a simple vector test to replace it.
+The people also used Chi-squared test I will do futher learning in that later

 There are people also predict $\omega^{bias}$ Since our robot runs in a really stable environment and short time.
-We don't need to predict bias.
+We don't need to do bias.

 ## 6. EKF with 9 axis